cesarvr/keycloak-bible-openshift/import-export/README.md

 #### Getting Started

-We are going to use the configuration provided by the RHSSO container to export the information from the DB, to do that we need to down scale the pods to 1 to avoid race conditions:
+Let's scale down the pods to one to avoid race condition or DB modifications while exporting:

 ```sh
   oc scale dc/sso --replicas=1